RaspTLC/Smart-Mirror-Project/README.md

 # Smart-Mirror-Project

-I put this all my problem.
+I put here all my problem.

 I link you the videos: